Top Strong and Leading Brand Names

 Kodak Logo

 Individual tastes play a crucial role in the complex business of brand naming.
-The iconic Kodak brand vividly illustrates this.
+The iconic Kodak brand exemplifies this vividly.
 The name was not borrowed from the dictionary or another context; it was invented.
-George Eastman, the creator of Kodak, was fond of the letter “K” and believed it could make a strong and lasting impression.
+George Eastman, the founder of Kodak, was fond of the letter “K” and believed it could make a strong, lasting impression.

 The name’s uniqueness lies not only in its novelty but also in its auditory elements.
 When pronounced, the letter “K” at both ends makes a clicking sound.
-This sound subconsciously resembles the clicking of a camera shutter, making it appropriate for a company name specializing in photography.
+This sound, subconsciously, evokes the click of a camera shutter, making it an apt choice for a company name specializing in photography.

 The personalized nature of the name also offers several strategic advantages.
 Since the term was coined, registering it as a trademark posed no problem.
-Due to its originality, the name was easily fixed in the minds of consumers, which increased its memorability.
+Due to its originality, the name easily stuck in consumers’ minds, increasing its memorability.

 Lego